Panic! at the Disco: 2015–2019: Transition to solo project, Death of a Bachelor and Pray for the Wicked

-2022–2023: Viva Las Vengeance and disbandment
+2019–2023: Viva Las Vengeance and disbandment

 In May 2019, Urie revealed in an interview with Billboard that he began working on ideas for another Panic! at the Disco album, saying "I thought I would take a little more time off and I'm already starting music.
 Not with anything planned in mind, but just working on some ideas.
-I can’t help myself so I don't think it'll be too long before another Panic! record."
+I can't help myself so I don't think it'll be too long before another Panic! record."

 On May 14, 2022, the band set up a website called "Shut Up and Go to Bed" to tease new music.
 On May 29, it was announced that Panic would be returning with a new single called "Viva Las Vengeance" on June 1, alongside hints of future material.
 With the release of the music video, it was announced that Panic's seventh album would also be titled Viva Las Vengeance with a release date of August 19, and future tour dates in fall 2022.
 On July 20, 2022, the second single "Middle Of A Breakup" was released.
 On August 5, 2022, the third single "Local God" was released.
-On August 16, 2022, the fourth single "Don’t Let the Light Go Out" was released.
+On August 16, 2022, the fourth single "Don't Let the Light Go Out" was released.
 On the same day as the album release, a music video for the song "Sad Clown" was released.
-On November 15, 2022, it was announced that the Chicago show from the Viva Las Vengeance Tour would be streamed as a digital concert on December 7 and 8, 2022 under the name Everybody Needs a Place to Go: An Evening with Panic! at the Disco.

-On October 28, 2022, the band released an EP consisting of the song House of Memories from their 2016 album Death Of A Bachelor, as well as slowed down and sped up versions of the song, after it went viral on TikTok.
+On November 15, 2022, it was announced that the Chicago show from the Viva Las Vengeance Tour would be streamed as a digital concert on December 7 and 8, 2022, under the name Everybody Needs a Place to Go: An Evening with Panic! at the Disco.
+On October 28, 2022, the band re-released their 2016 song "House of Memories" along with its slowed-down and sped-up versions, after the song went viral on TikTok.

 On January 24, 2023, Urie revealed that he and his wife were expecting a child together, and that he would be discontinuing Panic! at the Disco in order to focus on his family, following the conclusion of the Viva Las Vengeance Tour on March 10 in Manchester, England.

+Post-disbandment activity

+In 2025, Panic! briefly returned to perform as one of the headliners of the When We Were Young festival on October 18 and 19, where they performed A Fever You Can't Sweat Out in its entirety.
+On both nights of the festival, Smith briefly joined Panic! on stage to play drums for a second, closing performance of "I Write Sins Not Tragedies".
+The day after the festival, details were revealed for a 20th anniversary deluxe edition of A Fever You Can't Sweat Out, along with the 2006 live album Live in Denver being released on vinyl and streaming for the first time.